-ALSO!These databases are all free for students.
-You shouldn’t be afraid when you see the article you need is only available for those with a subscription.
-There is always the ‘Are you a student?’ option with an institution selection section.
+These databases are all free for students.
+There is no need to be afraid when you see the article you need is only available for those with a subscription.
+There is always the: ‘Are you a student?’ option with an institution section.

 The British Library

-Don’t think in a box
+- Don’t think in a box

 All these opportunities are things that can increase your understanding of a specific area.
-Not to mention that they will all allow you to leave the dusty library and around people.
+Not to mention that they will all allow you to leave the dusty library and socialise around people.